Matrix Notifications

 Examples

-Section titled “Examples”Send a secure Matrix notification:
+Section titled “Examples”Send a secure Matrix notification using a username and password:

-# Assuming {hostname} is matrix.example.com# Assuming {user} is nuxref# Assuming {password} is abc123# Notify #general and #appriseapprise -vv -t "Test Message Title" -b "Test Message Body" \ matrixs://nuxref:abc123@matrix.example.com/#general/#appriseDisable homeserver enforcement:
+# Assuming {hostname} is matrix.example.com# Assuming {token} is syt_abc123...apprise -vv -t "Test Message Title" -b "Test Message Body" \ "matrixs://syt_abc123@matrix.example.com/#general"Disable homeserver enforcement:

 apprise -vv -t "Test Message Title" -b "Test Message Body" \ matrixs://nuxref:abc123@matrix.example.com/!abc123?hsreq=noUse API v2 (required for attachments in some deployments):

-apprise -vv -t "Test Message Title" -b "Test Message Body" \ matrixs://nuxref:abc123@matrix.example.com/#general?v=2Send a t2bot.io webhook request:
+# Assuming {webhook} is ABCDEFG12345apprise -vv -t "Test Message Title" -b "Test Message Body" \ matrix://ABCDEFG12345Send a matrix-hookshot webhook request:

-# Assuming {webhook} is ABCDEFG12345apprise -vv -t "Test Message Title" -b "Test Message Body" \ matrix://ABCDEFG12345 Questions or Feedback?
+apprise -vv -t "Test Message Title" -b "Test Message Body" \ "matrixs://apprise:ABCDEFG12345@hookshot.example.com?mode=hookshot&path=/public-hooks" Questions or Feedback?

 Documentation